 Sure.
 You can store functions as properties, create functions that return other functions, and create and use functions that accept other functions.
 In no time this book will have you creating these so-called higher-order functions and exploring many provided for you in the Swift Standard Library.

 Once you’ve explored map() and flatMap() for Arrays you are prepared to take things to a whole other level.
 We work to see map() and flatMap() as design patterns and not just as functionality we’re given for collections.
 We’ll see map() as pattern by extending examples provided for Array, Optionals, and the Result type.
 Once you have the big idea of map() down you’ll understand all the fuss about functors.

 This prepares you to look at flatMap() and see how map() allows us to transform a result but flatMap() allows us to interact with our environment.
 In addition to built in types, and illustrative types we explore the Writer, Reader, and State monads.
 Understanding this broader context will help you apply the standard bits of the standard library with more confidence and prepare you to master the Combine frameworks.

-You need a Mac running the latest public version of Xcode.
+You need a Mac running Xcode 12 or higher.

 Daniel H Steinberg is the author of more than a dozen books including the best selling books A SwiftUI Kickstart, A Swift Kickstart, Second Edition and Dear Elena.
 He has written apps for the iPhone and the iPad since the SDKs first appeared and has written programs for the Mac all the way back to System 7.